gwpy/gwpy/docs/timeseries/index.rst

               name: None,
               channel: None)

-Here we see the random data we have created, as well as the associated metadata common to any time-domain data:
+Here we see the random data we have created, as well as the associated metadata common to any time series data:

 .. autosummary::
+   :caption: Attributes of the `TimeSeries`

    ~TimeSeries.unit
    ~TimeSeries.t0